MichaelEWalker87/hang-in-there-boilerplate/README.md

 4. `cd` into the repository
 5. Run `open index.html` to view it in the browser

-## Progression
+### Progression/Walk Through of Project Scope

-### Iteration 0 - Main Page
+#### Iteration 0 - Main Page

 ![screenshot of saved posters page](https://i.imgur.com/PuQzuSi.gif)

-#### When the page loads, we should see a poster with a randomly selected image, title, and quote.
+##### When the page loads, we should see a poster with a randomly selected image, title, and quote.

   - Add `querySelectors` for all classes on `index.html`.
   - Create a `loadRandom` function that changes `innerText` of `title` and `quote` and `src` of `image`.
   - Create `loadRandom` function to pass `titles`, `quotes`, and `images` arrays through the `getRandomIndex` function.

-#### Every time the user clicks the Show Random Poster button, a new random poster is displayed.
+##### Every time the user clicks the Show Random Poster button, a new random poster is displayed.

   - Create an  `eventListener` on click for the `showRandom` variable that takes in a second argument of `loadRandom`

-### Iteration 1 - Switching Views
+#### Iteration 1 - Switching Views

 Form page:
 ![screenshot of form](/readme-imgs/form.png)

 Saved posters page (once working with extra saved posters):

-#### When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden
+##### When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden

   - Create a function that shows the the form by removing the `hidden` class from `form` and adding the `hidden` class on `poster`.
   - Create an `eventListener` on click for the `showForm` variable that takes in a second argument of `loadForm`.

-#### When a user clicks the "View Saved Posters" button, we should see the saved posters area, and the main poster should be hidden
+##### When a user clicks the "View Saved Posters" button, we should see the saved posters area, and the main poster should be hidden

   - Create a function that shows the saved poster page by removing the `hidden` class from `savedPosters` and adding the `hidden` class on `poster`.
   - Create an `eventListener` on click for the `showSaved` variable that takes in a second argument of `loadSaved`.

-#### When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section
+##### When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section

   - Create a function that returns back to the main page from the saved page by adding the `hidden` class from `savedPoster` and removing the `hidden` class on `poster`.
 Then Create another function that does the same thing from the form page but this time adding the `hidden` class to `showMain`.
   - Create an `eventListener` on click for the `backToMain` variable that takes in a second argument of `loadMain`
   - Create an `eventListener` on click for the `showMain` variable that takes in a second argument of `nvmTakeMeBack`.

-#### In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks
+##### In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks

 Gif that shows the toggling between screens